DominicSimpson/facprojectsix/README.md

 ## Planning, Preparation, and Considerations

 ###### Paul Vickers' book 'How To Think Like A Programmer', which I was introduced to when studying a stand-alone module in Problem-Solving for Programming module at Birkbeck, was helpful in instilling in me a rational, analytical, programming mindset, in which problem solving and planning takes up the majority of the time, with the coding only taking place afterwards.
-The book gets across helping to solve the problem of what is required first before only committing to the code.
+The book gets across helping to solve the problem of what is required first before only committing to the code once the coder has understood what is necessary.
+Thus, being a coder is as much about problem-solving and planning as it is about actually sitting down and writing the code.

 ###### My first step was to think about what were required and write them down:
 1. The game container, which contains the game